tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

 BST Operations
 --------------

 .. destructive operation vs non-destructive operation?
-Search is non-desctructive, but inserting, and removing is destructive.
+Search is non-destructive, but inserting, and removing is destructive.

 Search
 ^^^^^^